trystanhenriques/AsmEase64/README.md

 ## Overview

-AsmEase64 is a modular x86-64 Assembly library built for Windows developers using MASM.
+**AsmEase64** is a modular x86-64 Assembly library built for Windows developers using **MASM**.
 It provides a clean, consistent set of low-level procedures that simplify the most repetitive and error-prone parts of assembly development — including stack management, calling conventions, and console I/O.

-Instead of manually dealing with shadow space, alignment, or register preservation, AsmEase64 abstracts these details so you can focus purely on your logic.
+Instead of manually dealing with shadow space, alignment, or register preservation, **AsmEase64** abstracts these details so you can focus purely on your logic.
 Every procedure follows the Windows x64 calling convention, uses standardized error codes, and maintains consistent naming and parameter rules across all modules.

 ### Design Goals